 The “pulp” of a tooth cannot be seen with the naked eye.
 The pulp is found at the center of each tooth and is comprised of nerves, tissue, and many blood vessels, which work to channel vital nutrients and oxygen.
 There are several ways in which pulp can be damaged.
 Most commonly in children, tooth decay or traumatic injury leads to painful pulp exposure and inflammation.

 Pediatric pulp therapy is known by several other names, including root canal, pulpotomy, pulpectomy, and nerve treatment.
-The primary goal of pulp therapy is to treat, restore, and save the affected tooth.
+The primary goal of pulp therapy in Woodland Hills is to treat, restore and save the affected tooth.

 The inflamed or injured pulp is exceptionally painful.
 Even if the source of the pain isn’t visible, it will quickly become obvious that the child needs to see the pediatric dentist.